rahulkapoor90/KRK-Filter/README.md

 # KRK-Filter

-Unfortunately not everybody hates KRK but most of the sensible people do hate KRK, and its justified because that shit-head has no respect of women.
+Unfortunately not everyone hates KRK but most of the sensible people do hate him, and its justified because that shit-head has no respect of women.

 This Chrome extension will identify parts of a web page likely to contain KRK and erase them from the Internet.